marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

   CHANGELOG
   =========

-0.3 (13 April 2010)
+0.3 (14 April 2010)
- - Vaadin 6.3 nightly resulted in a broken compile because of changes to TextField.
+ - Vaadin 6.3.0 resulted in a broken compile because of changes to TextField.
 No functional changes made, but did a release to allow for the build to work.
  - Replaced disk (save) icon from Fat Cow Free Web Icons (http://www.fatcow.com/free-icons/) which are released under the Creative Commons Attribution 3.0 License.